 Victims of John Worboys to learn result of legal challenge against his release

-Victims of black cab rapist John Worboys are to find out this week if they have successfully challenged a decision to release him from jail.
+Victims of black cab rapist John Worboys are set to find out if they have won their legal challenge against a decision to release him from jail.

-A decision in the landmark action will be announced on Wednesday by three judges at the High Court in London.
+A ruling in the landmark action will be given on Wednesday morning by three judges at the High Court in London.

-At the conclusion of the hearing on March 14 the judges continued a temporary bar preventing Worboys' release, which was originally granted in January after legal action was launched.
+At the conclusion of the hearing on March 14 the judges continued a temporary bar preventing Worboys' release, which was originally granted in January.

 Worboys, who now goes by the name John Radford, watched via a video link from prison as Sir Brian Leveson, Mr Justice Garnham and Mr Justice Jay said they would give their decision "anxious scrutiny".